 - Total Available Graphics Memory

-- Dedicated Video Memory: This is also known as the VRAM and is very important to run games and do high demanding graphics work like when using a PS4 Pro.
+- Dedicated Video Memory: This is also known as the VRAM and is very important to run games and do high-demanding graphics work like when using a PS4 Pro.

 - System Video Memory: